copsTvFan/cops-episode-guide/guide.md

   wealthy, it's a large area which can get small disturbances to homicide -- it runs the gamut.
 His partner Officer Bryan Jones is driving and says on a summer night they can get 25 calls in an 8 hour shift, 1 after the other.
-  They chase with a car armed robbery suspects in red car that crashes/Officer Walles takes a Disturbance call father says his daughter is threatening to beat up his wife over checks/Officers Dickerson and White take an Assistance call to foot chase of a black man who bailed out of a car and hides in a stack of tires with his pants down.
+  They chase with a car armed robbery suspects in red car that crashes
+- (Kansas City, KS -- 5:07 PM Disturbance Call) Officer Victor Walles, Officer Kinard Hylton.
+Father says his daughter is threatening to beat up his wife over checks.
+- (Kansas City, MO -- 9:14 PM Assistance Call) Officer Jim Dickerson, Officer Tony White.
+Foot chase of a black man who bailed out of a car and hides in a stack of tires with his pants down.

 ## CP-1019